What Type of Birth Injury Compensation Can My Family?

 Informed Consent and Medical Errors

-Many medical malpractice cases also examine issues of informed consent.
+Many medical negligence and malpractice cases also examine issues of informed consent.
 Healthcare providers must explain proposed treatments and the associated risks or alternatives.
 If a provider omits a crucial risk factor or fails to communicate complications, and that omission results in a birth injury, there may be grounds for a malpractice claim.
-Your legal counsel can help determine if informed consent protocols were adequately followed.
+Your lawyer can help determine if informed consent protocols were adequately followed.

 Tell us your story.